Best Management Practices

 One of the most important benefits of the Agricultural Districts Program is the opportunity provided farmland owners to receive real property assessments based on the value of their land for agricultural production rather than on its development value.
 The Division administers the Land Classification System, including maintenance of the statewide master list of agricultural soils.
 This system provides the basic soils information needed to calculate agricultural assessments for individual farms.

 There are several concerns any Animal Feeding Operation (AFO) may have to consider.
 The AFO Virtual Information Center is a tool to facilitate quick access to livestock agricultural information in the US.
 This site is a single point of reference to obtain links to state regulations, web sites, permits and policies, nutrient management information, livestock and trade associations, federal web sites, best management practices and controls, extension and land grant universities, research, funding, and information on environmental issues.
-You can search links by selecting a specific link category, by selecting a state to obtain state-specific links, or view all AFO Virtual Information Center links.
+You can search links by selecting a specific link category, by selecting a state to obtain state-specific links, or view the EPA AFO website.

 The Natural Resources Conservation Service (NRCS) is the U.S. Department of Agriculture's principal agency for providing conservation technical assistance to private landowners, conservation districts, tribes, and other organizations.
 NRCS delivers conservation technical assistance through its voluntary Conservation Technical Assistance Program (CTA).
 CTA is available to any group or individual interested in conserving our natural resources and sustaining agricultural production in this country.
 This assistance can help land users:

 - Maintain and improve private lands and their management